1. Who are you and where are you from?

 17. Are proper spoke tensions important?
 Why?

 Of course they are important.
 A wheel can be fairly true radially and laterally even without consistent spoke tensions, which means one or more spokes could be subjected to more load than others.
-This often results in breakages in the lower-tension spokes as they tend to vibrate and move more leading to material fatigue.
+This often results in breakages in the lower-tension spokes as they tend to vibrate with more movements leading to material fatigue.
 A wheel with consistent spoke tensions has all the load and stiffness equally distributed throughout the wheel.
 Lastly, one can imagine riding a wheel with varying stiffness without proper and equal spoke tensions.

 18. Some say no to alloy nipples and recommend brass nipples.
 Tell me more.